osmr/imgclsmob/README.md

 - Top1/Top5 are the standard 1-crop Top-1/Top-5 errors (in percents) on the validation subset of the ImageNet1k dataset.
 - ResNet/PreResNet with b-suffix is a version of the networks with the stride in the second convolution of the bottleneck block.
 Respectively a network without b-suffix has the stride in the first convolution.
-- ResNet/PreResNet models do not use biasses in convolutions at all.
+- ResNet/PreResNet models do not use biases in convolutions at all.
 - CondenseNet models are only so-called converted versions.
+- ShuffleNetV2/ShuffleNetV2b/ShuffleNetV2c are different implementations of the same architecture.
-- All models have an input 224x224 with ordinary normalization.
+- All models require ordinary normalization.

 ### For Gluon